 - Current undergraduate York student.
 Applicants from diverse programs of study are encouraged.
 The Dahdaleh Institute welcomes applications from all qualified individuals, including, but not limited to women, persons with disabilities, visible minorities (racialized), Indigenous Peoples and persons of any gender identity and sexual orientation.
 York University is committed to a positive, supportive, and inclusive environment.

-- Demonstrated skills, experience, and familiarity with conducting literature reviews.
+- Demonstrated research skills and experience (e.g., conducting literature reviews)

-- Demonstrated an eagerness to learn, support, and take on initiative.
+- Demonstrated eagerness to learn and take on initiative

 - Cover letter

-If you have any questions, please email James Orbinski
+If you have any questions, please email Ahmad Firas Khalid